 Disability Services Policy: Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
-Processing time could take up to 30 days once paperwork has been submitted.
 In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Disability Services Office.
-For more information, call or visit the Disability Services Office at Levelland (Student Health & Wellness Office) 806-7162577, Reese Center (Building 8) & Lubbock Center 806-716-4675, or Plainview Center (Main Office) 806-716-4302 or 806-296-9611.
-See South Plains College General Catalog for more information.
+For more information, call or visit the Disability Services Office at Levelland Student Health & Wellness Center 806-716-2577, Reese Center (also covers ATC) Building 8: 806-716-4675, Plainview Center Main Office: 806-716-4302 or 806-296-9611, or the Health and Wellness main number at 806-716-2529.
+See South Plains College General Catalog 2015-2016, pages 53 and 54 for more information.